Shawn-shobeiri/destroytheworld/README.md

 # destroytheworld
-app the destroys the world
+app that eventually destroys the world